Jean-André Deluc: Instruments

 Deluc dedicated a large part of his activity to perfecting or inventing measuring instruments.

 He devised a portable barometer for use in geological expeditions.
 His Recherches sur les modifications de l'atmosphère (2 vols.
 4to, Geneva, 1772; 2nd ed., 4 vols.
 Paris, 1784) contain experiments on moisture, evaporation and the indications of hygrometers and thermometers.
 He applied the barometer to the determination of heights.
 The Philosophical Transactions published his account of a new hygrometer, which resembled a mercurial thermometer, with an ivory bulb, which expanded by moisture, and caused the mercury to descend.
 He later devised a whalebone hygrometer which sparked a bitter controversy with Horace-Bénédict de Saussure, himself inventor of a hair hygrometer.
 He gave the first correct rules for measuring heights with the help of a barometer.

-Deluc advocated the use of mercury, instead of alcohol, in thermometers.
+Based on his experiments in 1772, Deluc advocated the use of mercury, instead of alcohol or other fluids, in thermometers, as its volume varies the most linearly with the method of mixtures.
+In detail, if two portions of water of equal masses A, B were mixed, and let the resulting water be C, and if we immerse a thermometer in A, B, C, we obtain lengths $l_A, l_B, l_C$.
+Deluc expected that $l_C = \frac 12 (l_A + l_B)$, and similarly for other ratios of mixtures.
+He found that thermometers made using mercury allowed the closest fit to his expectation of linearity.

 In 1809 he sent a long paper to the Royal Society on separating the chemical from the electrical effect of the dry pile, a form of Voltaic pile, with a description of the electric column and aerial electroscope, in which he advanced opinions contradicting the latest discoveries of the day; they were deemed inappropriate to admit into the Transactions.
 The dry column described by Deluc was constructed by various scientists and his improvement of the dry pile has been regarded as his most important work, although he was not in fact its inventor.
 He was a valued mentor to the young Francis Ronalds, who published several papers on dry piles in 1814–15.